lucidmachine/ericslenk.com/content/blog/publishing-a-pelican-site-with-circle-ci.md

 3. Store the contents of the `output/` directory as a build artifact, which you can view in the CircleCI webapp later if you wish.

 ## 5.b Deploy Job
-Now let's make another job for deploying our static site to our webserver.
-We'll add a second job named "deploy" to the "jobs" map.
+Our second job, "deploy", deploys our static site to our webserver.

 ```yaml
 jobs: